Official Horseshoe Bend Information

 (click on tabs below)

-Horseshoe Bend is open year-round from dawn to dusk.
+Horseshoe Bend is open year-round from sunrise to sunset.
 Our busiest times of the day are between 9:00am to 11:00am in the morning and 4:30pm to 6:30pm in the evening.
 If you enjoy fewer crowds, try scheduling your hike around these busy times.
 There is no overnight parking or camping allowed.

 Horseshoe Bend Fees are as follows: